abbycrockett/spell-scriptum/README.md

 # SpellScriptum: A Harry Potter-Inspired Interpreted Language

 SpellScriptum is an interpreted, esoteric programming language inspired by the Harry Potter book series.
 It allows users to write scripts using spell-like commands derived from Latin.
-To "cast" your first script, open `run_programs.py` in an IDE that supports Python, such as PyCharm, and run the script.
+To "cast" your first script, open `run_scripts.py` in an IDE that supports Python, such as PyCharm, and run the examples.

 ## 📌 Features Overview
 - **Input/Output**: Use `accio` to retrieve user input and `revelio` to reveal output.